aidos-lab/aidos-lab.github.io/content/people.md

 - [Marek Cerny](http://marekcerny.com) (now a Ph.D. student with [Floris Geerts](https://fgeerts.github.io/) at the University of Antwerp)
 - Ferdinand Hölzl (now a master's student at University of Hamburg)
+- Kalyan Varma Nadimpalli (now a research assistant at IIT Madras)